Enquire About This Tour Code QYC Quetzal Highway

 The local indigenous can be seen throughout the cobbled streets and plazas of the city in their colourful costumes, selling their crafts and textiles.
 As the cultural centre of Guatemala, Antigua is an ideal place to experience the traditional music, architecture and art of the country.
 Rich in ornate churches, convents, parks, plazas, cafés, restaurants, bars and colourful street markets and surrounded by awe-inspiring volcanoes, Antigua is one place you will never forget.

-Day 2 to 3 - Rio Dulce – Flores
+Day 2 to 2 - Rio Dulce

 We depart Antigua by mini van to the river town of Rio Dulce where we overnight in cabins right on the water.
 In the afternoon the boat tour along the 23 kilometre stretch of waterway to Livingston allows you to experience one of the most scenic areas of Guatemala.
 Livingston is situated at the mouth of the Rio Dulce, where it joins the Bay of Amatique, and is inhabited by the Garifuna people.
 This lively little town has a Caribbean atmosphere different to the rest of Guatemala and is a great place to try the delicious local specialty tapado (seafood coconut soup) and listen to the local African-style punta music.